mclevey/CV/cv_mclevey.md

 \ind Co-organizer (with Rochelle Côté) and co-liaison with the Canadian Sociological Association for the [Social Networks Research Cluster](http://www.csa-scs.ca/files/webapps/csapress/socnet/)

-\ind Co-organizer (with Marion Blute) and co-liaison (with Daphné Esquivel Sada) with the Canadian Sociological Association for the [Sociology of Science, Technology, and Knowledge Research Cluster](http://www.csa-scs.ca/files/webapps/csapress/sstk/)
+\ind Co-organizer (with Marion Blute) and co-liaison <!-- (with Daphné Esquivel Sada)  -->with the Canadian Sociological Association for the [Sociology of Science, Technology, and Knowledge Research Cluster](http://www.csa-scs.ca/files/webapps/csapress/sstk/)

-\ind Session Organizing: Panel on "Practical Advice on Communicating Sociological Research Effectively" (featuring: Rima Wilkes, Michael Haan, Karen Robson, Fuyuki Kurasawa, Sarah Wilkens-Laflamme, and Karen Foster, Ryerson University 2017), Sociology of Science and Knowledge (CSA Meetings, 2017, Ryerson), Sociology of Science and Knowledge (CSA Meetings, 2016, University of Calgary), Political Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Technology (CSA meetings, 2014, Brock University), Sociology of Culture (with Allyson Stokes, CSA meetings, 2014, Brock University)
+\ind Conference Session Organizing:
+2017. *Practical Advice on Communicating Sociological Research* panel,^[Featuring: Rima Wilkes, Michael Haan, Karen Robson, Fuyuki Kurasawa, Sarah Wilkens-Laflamme, and Karen Foster as panelists] Ryerson University
+2017. *Sociology of Science and Knowledge*, CSA Meetings, Ryerson University
+2016. *Sociology of Science and Knowledge*, CSA Meetings, University of Calgary
+2015. *Political Sociology of Science*, CSA Meetings, Carleton University
+2015. *Sociology of Science*, CSA Meetings, Carleton University
+2014. *Sociology of Technology*, CSA meetings, Brock University
+2014. *Sociology of Culture*, with Allyson Stokes, CSA meetings, Brock University

-\ind Peer Reviewing (Journal Articles): *American Journal of Sociology*, *Sociological Theory*, *Social Studies of Science*, *Canadian Journal of Sociology*, *Methodological Innovations*, *Acta Sociologica*
+\ind Peer Reviewing (Journal Articles):
+*American Journal of Sociology*
+*Sociological Theory*
+*Social Studies of Science*
+*Canadian Journal of Sociology*
+*Methodological Innovations*
+*Acta Sociologica*

+\ind Peer Reviewing (Grants):
+2018.
+Observer for the 2018 SSHRC Postdoctoral Awards Competition
-\ind Peer Reviewing (Grants): Evaluator for 2017 SSHRC Insight Development Grants Competition, Sociology & Demography
+2017.
+Evaluator for 2017 SSHRC Insight Development Grants Competition<!-- , Sociology & Demography -->

 ## University of Waterloo

+\ind 2017-2018 Committee member for university-level "Research excellence and crossing disciplinary lines" committee, writing a white paper to inform the development of the next University of Waterloo strategic plan.
-\ind 2016 Informal committee designing a Master's in Data Science program at the University of Waterloo, joint initiative of the Faculty of Arts and Faculty of Environment.
+\ind 2016 Informal committee designing a Master's in Data Science at the University of Waterloo, joint initiative of the Faculty of Arts and Faculty of Environment.
-\ind 2016-Present Member of Communications Outcomes Committee in the Faculty of Environment
+\ind 2016-Present Member of Communications Outcomes Committee in the Faculty of Environment.
 \ind 2016 Internal External Examiner for PhD Dissertation in the Department of Applied Mathematics, University of Waterloo.
 John Lang, "Mathematical Modelling of Social Factors in Decision Making Processes at the Individual and Population Levels."
 Dissertation Supervisors: Drs.
 Hans De Sterck and Daniel M. Abrams.
 \ind 2016 Internal External Examiner for PhD Dissertation in the Department of Philosophy, University of Waterloo.
 Benjamin Nelson, "The Depictions of Unwritten Law."
 Committee Members: Brian Orend, Heather Douglas, and Matt Doucet.
-\ind 2016-Present Member of the University of Waterloo Task Force on Bibliometrics
+\ind 2016-Present Member of the University of Waterloo Task Force on Bibliometrics.
-\ind 2016-Present Committee Member on the Faculty of Environment Committee on the University of Waterloo [HeForShe](http://www.heforshe.org/impact/) Campaign to make gender equality a top institutional priority.
+\ind 2016-2017 Committee Member on the Faculty of Environment Committee on the University of Waterloo [HeForShe](http://www.heforshe.org/impact/) Campaign to make gender equality a top institutional priority.
 \ind 2016 Co-organized (with Ian Milligan) a [Software Carpentry](http://software-carpentry.org/) workshop at the University of Waterloo focusing on shell scripting, git, and Python for social scientific and historical research.
-\ind 2016-Present Faculty Advisor, [University of Waterloo iGEM](http://2015.igem.org/Team:Waterloo) (International Genetically Engineering Machine) Team, Policy & Practices Subgroup, Mathematical Modeling Subgroup (occasionally).
+\ind 2016-Present Faculty Advisor, [University of Waterloo iGEM](http://2015.igem.org/Team:Waterloo) (International Genetically Engineered Machine) Team, Policy & Practices Subgroup, Mathematical Modeling Subgroup (occasionally).
 2016 Gold Medal Winners.
 \ind 2014-Present Board Member, [University of Waterloo Survey Research Centre](http://math.uwaterloo.ca/survey-research-centre/node/1)
 \ind 2014-2015 Faculty of Environment representative on the Arts Faculty Council
-\ind 2014-2015 Department of Knowledge Integration representative on the Environment Faculty Council
+\ind 2014-Present Department of Knowledge Integration representative on the Environment Faculty Council
 \ind 2014-2015 Member of the English Language Competency Committee in the Faculty of Environment
 \ind 2014 Faculty of Environment Teaching and Learning Committee
 \ind 2014 Gave a talk on creativity and innovation to Grade 11 students at Waterloo Unlimited.
 Title: "Where do good ideas come from?
 A social network perspective."